 - All library computers are filtered for “adult” content (i.e. harmful to minors).
 If a site is inappropriately blocked, a patron may request in writing to have it unblocked.

 - Users shall refrain from the use of sounds and visuals which disrupt the ability of other Library patrons or the staff to use the Library and its resources.
 Images generally deemed harmful to children or that create an environment that prevents other patrons from comfortably using the library may not be displayed.
 Public computer users must be respectful of others near them.
 Cell phone use at the computers is discouraged, but may be permitted for brief periods and at low volume if directly related to a computer-related task.
 Headphones that are audible to others may not be used at the computers.

-- Reservations for Adult computers are for 45 minutes, 30 minutes for Teen and Child computers.
-Additional time will be awarded automatically if no one is waiting.
+- Reservations for Adult computers are for 45 minutes, and limited to 1 session per day.
+Additional time up to 30 minutes will be granted if no one is waiting.
 Sessions for Teen and Child computers are 30 minutes.

 - No more than two people may use a computer at one time.

 - Black and white printing is available from all computers at 10 cents per page.
-Color printing is available at Hurston, Lakewood Park, Lewis and Morningside branch libraries for 50 cents per page.
+Color printing is available at Kilmer, Hurston, Lakewood Park, Lewis and Morningside branch libraries for 50 cents per page.